astronomer/docs/astro/configure-deployment-resources.md

 You also have configuration options that allow you to customize the resource use, infrastructure, and performance of your Deployment.
 This means you can optimize how your deployment uses resources, so you can improve the efficeincy of your Deployment processing, optimize compute resources, or enable advanced use cases for workload and cost optimization.
 The following configuration options enable you to specialize your Deployment configuration to get the maximum performance out of your Astro resources:

-- Allocate resources for your tasks.
-- Change Scheduler resources.
 - Change the Deployment executor.
 - Configure Kubernetes Pod resources.
+- Change Scheduler resources.
+- Enforce CI/CD Deploys.
 - Enable High Availability.
-- Enforce CI/CD Deploys.
+- Update your Airflow configuration

 For advanced Deployment resource configurations, see [Manage Airflow executors on Astro](executors-overview.md) and [Configure worker queues](configure-worker-queues.md).